Resolution Methods

 Amicable use of expert advice

 Rather than learn about boundary demarcation and land registration for yourselves, you and your neighbour may prefer to engage an expert in boundary determination and disputes and to put his knowledge and accumulated experience to work for you.
 Jointly instructing a single expert will both reduce costs and reduce the risk of confrontation between you and your neighbour.
-A suitable expert will also be able to prepare an agreed boundary plan for noting by Land Registry on the registers of your respective titles and to advise when it would be preferable to apply to Land Registry to determine the exact line of the boundary.
+A suitable expert will also be able to prepare either an agreed boundary plan or a determined boundary plan for noting by Land Registry on the registers of your respective titles.

 Return to Top of Page